ProjitB/projitb.github.io/containers/containers.md

 ## The very basics
 We know processes.
 They communicate, do work, use resources..etc.
 The `ps` command is also probably familiar (and its associated flags).
 But what about processes that we can't see on the system?
 A container is actually nothing but a process / group of processes running in an isolated manner from the rest of the computer.
-How do we achieve this isolation?

-Turns out linux has everything we need in-built!
-We just need to make use of what's already there for restricting: filesystem, views, and resources.
-On the way, we'll try and map these concepts to their corresponding wrappers in common tools like docker.
+Turns out linux can achieve this isolation, in-built (albeit perhaps not in a user friendly manner).
+To create something which looks like a container, We need to make use of what's already there for restricting: filesystem, views, and resources.
+While looking at the core constructs for these, we'll try and map these concepts to their corresponding wrappers in common tools like docker.

 ## Beyond Root

 While the '/' directory seems to be the 'highest' directory, is it actually?
 Running stuff like `cd ..` returns you there.
 But is it actually the root?

-It is, but any directory could be a root directory, as long as you couldn't get out of it... right?
+Any directory could be a root directory, as long as you couldn't get out of it... right?
 Like as long as you're not allowed to do a `cd ..` how could you ever tell the difference?

 In comes `chroot` or change-root (I think?
 [1](https://en.wikipedia.org/wiki/Chroot)).
 It's a wrapper around the corresponding syscall, which basically lets you create a view of the filesystem for the current process + all other child processes of this.
 This concept forms the crux of filesystem isolation for containers, so lets play around with it a bit...